dwyl/image-classifier/README.md

   the image goes through an array of validations.

   - we use `magic_check/1` to check the MIME type of the image validity.
-  - we use read the contents of the image using `ExImageInfo.info/1`.
+  - we read the contents of the image using `ExImageInfo.info/1`.
   - we check if the MIME type is valid using `check_mime/2`.
   - we calculate the `sha1` with the `App.Image.calc_sha1/1` function
     we've developed earlier.
-  - we resize the image and scale it down to the same width of the images that are trained using the image captioning model we've chosen (to yield better results and to save memory bandwith).
+  - we resize the image and scale it down to the same width as the images that are trained using the image captioning model we've chosen (to yield better results and to save memory bandwidth).
     We use `Vix.Operations.thumbnail/3` to resize the image.
   - finally, we convert the resized image to a tensor using `pre_process_image/1` so it can be consumed by our image captioning model.

-- after these series of validations, we use the image info we've obtained earlier to **create an "early-save" of the image**.
+- after this series of validations, we use the image info we've obtained earlier to **create an "early-save" of the image**.
   With this, we are saving the image and associating it with the `sha1` that was retrieved from the image contents.
-  We are doing this "partial image saving" in case two same images are being uploaded at the same time.
+  We are doing this "partial image saving" in case two identical images are being uploaded at the same time.
-  Because we are enforcing `sha1` to be unique at database level, this race condition is solved by the database to us optimistically.
+  Because we are enforcing `sha1` to be unique at the database level, this race condition is solved by the database optimistically.

 - afterwards, we call `handle_upload/0`.
   This function will upload the image to the `S3` bucket.